Skip to content

 Endpoints

-Endpoints used to define available ports for a service.
+Endpoints define the ports a service exposes.

 Options